kingCosmos01/testRepo/README.md

 # testRepo
-This is a Test Repo
+This is a Test Repo for git commands demostration